Sanya1115/DocParser/README.md

 npm install
 cd ..

 Configure environment variables:

-Create a .env file in the root directory.

-Add your Gemini API key to this file:
+Create a .env file in the root directory and add your Gemini API key:

-GEMINI_API_KEY=YOUR_API_KEY_HERE
+GEMINI_API_KEY=your-gemini-api-key

-Run the application:
+Run the Application

-Start the backend server:
+Start the Backend Server
 npm run server

-In a new terminal, start the frontend development server:

-cd client
-npm run dev
+Start the Frontend Development Server (in a new terminal) cd client npm run dev

-The application will be available at http://localhost:5173.
+The app will be available at: http://localhost:5173

 Usage
+Upload a Document
-Drag and drop a file onto the upload zone or click "Choose File" to select one.
+Drag and drop a file onto the upload zone or click Choose File to select a PDF or image.

-Choose your desired summary length from the dropdown.

-Click the "Generate Summary" button.
+Select Summary Length
+Use the dropdown to choose between short, medium, or long summaries.

+Generate Summary
+Click the Generate Summary button to start the summarization process.

+View the Result
-Wait for the summary to appear in the right-hand panel.
+The summary will appear in the right-hand panel once processing is complete.

+Save or Share
-Use the copy or download buttons to save the summary.
+Use the Copy button to copy the summary to your clipboard, or click Download to save it as a .txt file.

-API Endpoints
+API Endpoint
+POST /api/summary
-POST /api/summary: Handles file uploads, text extraction, and summarization.
+This endpoint handles file uploads, performs OCR-based text extraction, and returns an AI-generated summary.

+Query Parameters
+length (optional):
-Query Parameters: length (optional, can be 'short', 'medium', or 'long')
+Accepts 'short', 'medium', or 'long' to control the summary length.

-Request Body: multipart/form-data with a file field.
+Request Body
+Content-Type: multipart/form-data

+Required field: file (PDF or image)

+Response
-Response: A JSON object with the text of the summary.
+Returns a JSON object containing the generated summary.

+{
+  "summary": "Your summarized text here..."
+}

+Tech Stack
+React – Frontend framework for building the user interface

+Node.js – Runtime environment for the backend server

+Express – Web framework for handling API routes and server logic

+Tesseract.js – OCR library for extracting text from PDFs and images

+Gemini API – AI model used for generating document summaries